-- Models with a fundamental scalar field at the TeV scale: Here the Higgs field is a fundamental field and is supplemented by additional fields providing added structure.
-An example is minimal supersymmetry, where the negative value of μ^2 can be generated by a loop diagram involving \tilde{t}L , \tilde{t}R , and Φ_u . - Models with a scalar field composite at the TeV scale: Here EWSB is due to new strong interactions at the TeV scale, as in the original Technicolor models.
+- Models with a fundamental scalar field at the TeV scale: Here the Higgs field is a fundamental field.
+To avoid the conceptual problems of the SM and to allow the Higgs potential to be computable, this the Higgs field must be supplemented by additional fields providing add structure.
+An example is the Minimal Supersymmetric Standard Model.
+Here, the Higgs potential can be computed in terms of the masses and couplings of supersymmetric particles, which in principle can be measured independently by experiments.
+The negative value of $\mu^2$ can be generated by a loop diagram involving $\tilde{t}L$ , $\tilde{t}R$ , and the Higgs field $\Phi_u$ , and this mechanism is testable after observation of these particles. - Models with a scalar field composite at the TeV scale: Here EWSB is due to new strong interactions at the TeV scale, as in the original Technicolor models.
 These models do not include a light Higgs boson doublet, but they may include a Higgs "imposter", for example, a light scalar dilaton.
-These models are allowed by the current LHC data only with considerable tuning [167] (recently updated to 2021 in v3). - Models with a scalar field composite at the 10 TeV scale: Here EWSB is due to new strong interactions at a higher scale, with the Higgs field mass term protected by symmetry.
+These models are allowed by the current LHC data only with considerable tuning [263] (recently updated to 2021 in v3). - Models with a scalar field composite at the 10 TeV scale: Here EWSB is due to new strong interactions at a higher scale, with the Higgs field mass term protected by symmetry.
 For example, the Higgs doublet field can appear as a set of Goldstone bosons of the strong interaction theory.
 Little Higgs models are examples of models of this type.
 In these models, additional new TeV-scale particles such as vectorlike top quark partners are needed to build computable models of EWSB.
 These partners can be evade LHC constraints by being heavier than the limits or by being color-singlet, a class of models called "neutral naturalness". - Models with extra dimensions: In such models, the Higgs doublet field can arise as the 5th component of a 5- or higher-dimensional gauge field.
 Randall-Sundrum models fall into this class.
-The higher-dimensional field excitations ("Kaluza-Klein excitations") play an essential role in the computation of the Higgs potential and EWSB.

-• Models with fundamental scalar fields from very high scales: Here the Higgs doublet is a fundamental scalar field arising at very high energy scales.
+The higher-dimensional field excitations ("Kaluza-Klein excitations") play an essential role in the computation of the Higgs potential and EWSB. - Models with fundamental scalar fields from very high scales: Here the Higgs doublet is a fundamental scalar field arising at very high energy scales.
 For example, in the Relaxion model, the Higgs potential evolves on cosmological time scales along with the early expansion of the universe.
-Another example is Nnaturalness, in which the fundamental theory at the Planck scale contains a large number N of copies of the Higgs doublet with random μ^2 values, of which one has a mass at the TeV scale [156].
+Another example is Nnaturalness, in which the fundamental theory at the Planck scale contains a large number N of copies of the Higgs doublet with random $\mu^2$ values, of which one has a mass at the TeV scale [187].
 In these models, the presence of the fundamental scalar field is given and the mechanism only serves to solve the Gauge Hierarchy Problem.
 Often, extreme parameter values are needed.
-For example, in Nnaturalness, one requires $N \sim 10^{60}$.
+For example, in Nnaturalness, one requires $N \sim 10^{60}$ .